 How I heard about the Engage Graduate Academy: I saw the advert for Engage on my university’s internal placement recruit portal and applied straight away because the advert sold Engage as a challenging and interesting place to work in a field that I enjoy working in.

 What I’m working on: Currently I’m developing a native IOS app for an iPad mounted 3D scanner for a company called Pegasus.
-Using the scanner they scan feet and then using the 3D model of the feet create orthotic insole for shoes to support the feet.
+Using the scanner, they scan feet and then using the 3D model of the feet create orthotic insoles for shoes to support the feet.
 I've also been working on a CRM for a local organisation called Legal Island.
 I've really enjoyed having the chance to work on such an important project.